rozek/node-red-authorization-examples/README.md

 ![](basic-auth.png)

 If desired, "Component use" nodes for "basic Auth" may be configured to require the authenticating user to have a specific role - otherwise, user roles are ignored.
-The upper outputis used for successful authentications, the lower one for failures.
+The upper output is used for successful authentications, the lower one for failures.

 ### Try yourself ###

 The following example illustrates how to integrate basic authentication into Node-RED flows.
-Just [import it](try-basic-auth.json) and navigate your browser to the shown endpoint.
+Just [import it](try-basic-auth.json) and navigate your browser to the shown entry point.

 ![](try-basic-auth.png)

-This procedure frees the developer from having to design and implement own login forms as the user interface is already built into the browser.
+The "basic HTTP authentication" procedure frees developers from having to design and implement their own login forms as the user interface is already built into the browser.

-One of the biggest disadvantages of basic authentication is the lack of (implicit) expiration and explicit logout.
-Once correct credentials have been given, the browser always automatically sends them with every request - unless a "private" window (or tab) is opened: in that case, the browser withdraws any given credentials as soon as the window (or tab) is closed.
+However, basic authentication lacks (implicit) expiration and explicit logout, making it very difficult to terminate an authenticated "session" or to change users: once correct credentials have been given, the browser always automatically sends them with every request - unless a "private" window (or tab) is opened: in that case, the browser withdraws any given credentials as soon as the window (or tab) is closed.

 ## Cookie-based Authorization ##